The Now-Denial: The DIY Scene is Elitist and Dogmatic

 Soeren: Yeah, we just released our 3rd record called “Mundane Lullaby”.
 It is on Sabotage Records and Sounds Of Subterania Records.
 Check it out.
 We like it!

-You’re all near 30 years-old dudes.
+You’re all 30+ year-old dudes.
 Most people at that age have a very critical look at the so called hardcore/punk scene and the DIY movement in general.
 What’s your view on the current trends in the “scene” and do you see it a kind of elitist or dogmatic?

 Soeren: Apart from Robin, all of us passed the 30 year old border and you are right.
 Throughout the years the look at the “scene” changes, gets more critical, sometimes more indifferent.
 For sure you get more distance, emotional as well as physical.
 I don’t need to go to every show and don´t need to know every (hip) band.
 Of course the D.I.Y. scene (whatever that is) is elitist and somehow dogmatic.
 That keeps it alive.
 Who doesn’t know the feeling, when some band or trend gets popular and you don’t want to share it with the mainstream, because it’s watering down the intensity.